Adriana-Camarotto/Console-Finances/README.md

 ## Usage

-It is possible to use it to analize the finances of a company to take  decisions about the necessaries actions to mantein the compan`s finacnial health.
+It is possible to use it to analize the finances of a company to take  decisions about the necessaries actions to immprove the company`s financial health.

 ---